The Jvion Machine's Oncology Vectors

 For cancer patients, missing an appointment can have a huge impact on current treatment and the possibility that the cancer will return.
 In one study published by the International Journal of Radiation Oncology Biology Physics, cancer patients who missed radiation therapy appointments were at a greater than 2x risk of a recurrence.
 The reasons behind a missed appointment are varied.
 The financial burden of cancer treatment alone can push people to skip a scheduled doctor visit or not fill a prescription.
 There are also socioeconomic factors including access to transportation that compound the problem.

-The Jvion patient no show vector identifies patients who are at a high risk for missing their appointment and provides advance notification along with the actions that will most likely reduce noncompliance.
+The Jvion No-show Vector identifies patients who are at a high risk for missing their appointment and provides advance notification along with the actions that will most likely reduce noncompliance.
 In addition to identifying those who are at a high risk for a no-show appointment, the machine analyzes each patient at the appointment/encounter level and the visit level (i.e. time and day of appointment) to determine the appropriate recommended intervention.
-These additional interventions identify patients that could benefit from the following but, are not limited to: telehealth kits, transportation assistance, after hours appointments, and in home visits.
-Additionally, the machine provides post discharge lists to identify those patients that are likely to no show 48 hours post discharge and again for those at risk to no-show within the next 7-14 days.
+These additional interventions identify patients that could benefit from alternative settings or community engagement including telehealth kits, transportation assistance, after-hours appointments, and in home visits.
+Additionally, the Jvion Machine provides post discharge lists to identify those patients that are likely to no show 48 hours post discharge and again for those at risk to no-show within the next 7-14 days.

 By accounting for this patient’s current acute gastric issues, the Jvion machine identified a disconnect between the current care plan and the pati...